SAP-samples/btp-developer-guide-cap/documentation/observability/5-deploy-to-kyma.md

 # Enable Observability in the SAP BTP, Kyma Runtime

-## Set Up the SAP Cloud Logging Service

-To start streaming logs, metrics and traces from SAP BTP, Kyma runtime to the SAP Cloud Logging service, you need to follow these steps:
+## Prerequisites

-1. Add the Kyma [Telemetry module](https://help.sap.com/docs/btp/sap-business-technology-platform/kyma-telemetry-module) by following the steps described in [Add and Delete a Kyma Module Using Kyma Dashboard](https://help.sap.com/docs/btp/sap-business-technology-platform/enable-and-disable-kyma-module).
+- Add the Kyma [Telemetry module](https://help.sap.com/docs/btp/sap-business-technology-platform/kyma-telemetry-module) by following the steps described in [Add and Delete a Kyma Module Using Kyma Dashboard](https://help.sap.com/docs/btp/sap-business-technology-platform/enable-and-disable-kyma-module).

-2. An instance of SAP Cloud Logging with OpenTelemetry is enabled to ingest distributed traces and metrics.

-   > [!TIP]
-   >We recommend that you create an instance of SAP Cloud Logging with the SAP BTP service operator, because it takes care of creation and rotation of the required secret.
-See [Create an SAP Cloud Logging Instance through SAP BTP Service Operator](https://help.sap.com/docs/cloud-logging/cloud-logging/create-sap-cloud-logging-instance-through-sap-btp-service-operator)
-   However, you can choose any other method of creating the instance and the secret, as long as the parameter for the OTLP ingestion is enabled in the instance.
-For details, see [Configuration Parameters](https://help.sap.com/docs/cloud-logging/cloud-logging/configuration-parameters).
+- Have an entitlement for the service `cloud-logging` assigned to your subaccount.

+## Set Up SAP Cloud Logging and integrate it with the SAP BTP, Kyma runtime

-To create the SAP Cloud Logging service instance, follow these steps:
+To create a SAP Cloud Logging instance and start streaming logs, metrics and traces from SAP BTP, Kyma runtime to the instance, you need to follow these steps:

 1. Log in to the Kyma cluster.